Seniors & Pilates

 Keep doing what you want, without pain, for as long as possible

-Independent living requires active living where you are carrying groceries, getting up from the floor and playing with your grandchildren.
-A sedentary lifestyle where you are sitting for long periods looking at a screen
+Independent living requires an active lifestyle where you are able to carry groceries, get up from the floor and play with your grandchildren.
+Avoid a sedentary lifestyle where you are sitting for long periods looking at a screen.

 Slow Down The Effects Of Aging With Exercise